coder/docs/workspaces/editors.md

 USER coder
 ```

-The new `jupyter` script with the lab arguments.
+This is an example new `jupyter` script with the lab arguments.
 This file must be located in
 the same folder as the Dockerfile to be copied during `docker build`

 ```sh